average 2,065 — 11/27/16

 As shown above, K-State did well on defense, leading in blocks 11 to 6, and in digs 49 to 39.
 Katie Brand led in blocks, with 4, Elle Sandbothe added 2.5, and Katie Reininger had 2.5.
 Kersten Kober had 12 digs, and Katie Brand and Bryna Vogel each had 9, followed by Brooke Sassin's 8.
 Texas Tech left Ahearn with a .084 hitting percentage.

 K-State, as of tonight with the #9 toughest schedule in Division I, and an RPI of #19, should be a lock for the tournament.
 We can watch the NCAA Selection show on ESPNU at 8:00 CST tomorrow, Nov.
 27.

-After the match, president Richard Myers, AD John Currie and Suzie Fritz honored our six departing seniors: Katie Reininger, Katie Brand, Brooke Sassin, Kersten Kober, Mattie Batchelder and Kylie Penning, an amazing group can be extremely proud of their accomplishments.
+After the match, president Richard Myers, AD John Currie and Suzie Fritz honored our six departing seniors: Katie Reininger, Katie Brand, Brooke Sassin, Kersten Kober, Mattie Batchelder and Kylie Penning, an amazing group, who can be extremely proud of their accomplishments.